Pteratato/Craig/Craig_03.md

 ### *03: The Calypso Caper*

-In chapter three, something changes in Craig Doyle, Printing Press Shift Manager at the *LCP*.
+In chapter 3, something changes in Craig Doyle, Printing Press Shift Manager at the LCP.

 It starts like this; I see a suspicious-looking wheel bug hurry off with a case of green juice, and judging by the dimensions it contains 24 bottles or $72 worth of green juice.
 He definitely did not put $72 in the sombrero, and so this looks very much like stealing.